SpencerBrown/coreos-pxe-install/docs/coreos-baremetal.markdown

-# How to PXE boot CoreOS from an OS X server
+# How to PXE boot CoreOS from an OS X or CoreOS server

 This guide uses two excellent projects: [pixiecore](https://github.com/danderson/pixiecore) and [coreos-baremetal](https://github.com/coreos/coreos-baremetal).
 Both of these projects are written in Go, and can be built for either Linux or OS X. This guide details how to install and use them to set up a fast, flexible PXE boot environment on OS X.